 Unfortunately, I have been unable to complete many projects due to the necessity of maintaining my intense travel schedule in order to pay my bills.
 I have several books and workshops to be completed that I started as far back as 1997!
 You and Patreon can help me change that!
 Your generous pledge will make it possible for me to develop and provide more knitting classes, patterns, and books which will continue the work of keeping these historic knitting traditions alive, making them accessible to the world.

 The Patreon.com site is structured so that you will receive something for your investment.
 I have put together a program just for my Patreon supporters.
 Over the next few years I will cover the countries whose knitting I have studied: England, Scotland, Ireland, Norway, Sweden, Denmark, Finland, Iceland, Estonia, Latvia, and Canada.
-I will be covering aspects from one country each month, February through December, using many methods to convey these skills, such as technique videos, PDFs, articles, patterns, charts of motifs, and more.
-January will be an overview, plus some technique video.
+I will cover different aspects of knitting from these countries using many methods to convey these skills, such as technique videos, PDFs, articles, patterns, charts of motifs, and more.

-If you participate, you may choose one of the levels of monthly support or choose to give another amount.
-Even $1 per month will help enable me to continue my studies and research.
+If you participate, you may choose one of the levels of monthly support or choose to give another amount to enable me to continue my studies and research.
 You can end your patronage at any time.
 By receiving money in this way, I will be able to develop online classes in my new School of Knitting Traditions, some that are too in-depth for me to offer at the big knitting shows.
 In creating my school, knitters can access this information on their own time, and people who can’t travel to attend workshops would finally be able to take a class!
 Proceeds from Patreon and the school would support my ability to generate more content.